thomas-fred/KW_TC_boundary_layer/README.md

 There are simple integration tests in `tests/integration`, run from this directory as follows.

-For 2 hours of Maria 2017 over Puerto Rico, with a coarse timestep:
+For 2 hours of Maria 2017 over Puerto Rico, with a coarse timestep.
+The test takes about 70 seconds to run with 64 cores.
 `./tests/integration/test.sh maria_PRI_short`

-The same problem, but 24 hours and with a 4 second timestep:
+The same problem, but 24 hours duration and with a 4 second timestep, takes about 35 minutes with 64 cores.
 `./tests/integration/test.sh maria_PRI_long`